LienNguyen2912/JMockit/README.md

     }
 }
 ```
+## Below is how to import jMockit to Eclipse and mocking the super method.
 ### Download jmockit jar file
 https://javadoc.io/doc/org.jmockit/jmockit/latest/index.html
 For example, in this sample i downloaded jmockit-1.49.jar and put here.